SAIGON DRIP

 HOW DOES A BRAND SUPPORT THE COMMUNITY AROUND IT?

-We worked together to find an identity that stayed rooted in the company’s mission of working directly with farmers in Vietnam and staying unapologetically true to your roots.
+We worked together to find an identity that stayed rooted in the company’s mission of working directly with farmers in Vietnam and staying unapologetically true to who you are and where you’ve come from.

 THE VISUAL SYSTEM WAS INSPIRED BY HAND-PRINTED FOLK ART, PARALLEL TO THE CRAFT THAT GOES INTO THE BEANS.